 Morocco without the Sahara is like Switzerland without the Alps, and a desert sojourn is fundamental to an understanding of the country.
 After you've seen the Atlas Mountains, followed by palmeries and kasbahs, a trip down to the desert may seem a long way to go to reach nothing, and some Moroccans and travelers will warn you against it.
 Don't listen to them.

 Permeating it all is a palpable sense of history.
-Once, the caravan routes from the Sudan, Timbuktu, and Niger to Marrakesh and Fez passed through Morocco's Great Oasis Valleys, and these played a crucial role in the region's past.
-From the Drâa Valley came the Saadian royal dynasty that ruled from the mid-12th to mid-17th century, and from the Ziz Valley and the Tafilalt oasis rose the Alaouite dynasty, which relieved the Saadians in 1669 and which still rules (in the person of King Mohammed VI) in 21st-century Morocco.
+Once, the caravan routes from sub-Saharan Africa to Europe passed through Morocco's Great Oasis Valleys, with their cargoes of gold, salt, and slaves.
+From the Drâa Valley came the Saadian royal dynasty that ruled from the mid-12th to mid-17th century, and from the Ziz Valley and the Tafilalt Oasis rose the Alaouite dynasty, which relieved the Saadians in 1669 and which still rules (in the person of King Mohammed VI) in 21st-century Morocco.